tarynpratt/tarynpivots.com/content/post/2021/testing-backups-offload-dbcc-checkdb.md

 1. Automatically add or remove databases that need testing
 2. Restore the our backups on a separate server
-3. Run <a href="https://docs.microsoft.com/en-us/sql/t-sql/database-console-commands/dbcc-checkdb-transact-sql?redirectedfrom=MSDN&view=sql-server-ver15" target="_blank">`DBCC CHECKDB`</a> on the backup after being restored
+3. Run [`DBCC CHECKDB`](https://docs.microsoft.com/en-us/sql/t-sql/database-console-commands/dbcc-checkdb-transact-sql?redirectedfrom=MSDN&view=sql-server-ver15) on the backup after being restored

 ### Maintaining a List of Databases to Test